New Member Application Season Now Open

 c.
 A Garden Planning Project (a cumulative project spanning several weeks)

 d.
-A small group research problem including presentation
+Two small group research projects, both including short presentations

 f.
 An open-book final exam with a grade of 70% or higher

-- Basic word processing, internet research, and other computer skills will be necessary to perform the work of a Trainee and Master Gardener.
+- Basic word processing, internet research, and other computer skills are required to perform the work of a Trainee and a MMG.

-- The MMG Training Program supplies course textbooks except that Trainees must provide their own copy of the 2012 edition of the Sunset Western Garden Book.
+- The Training Program supplies course textbooks except that Trainees must provide their own copy of the 2012 edition of The New Sunset Western Garden Book.

 a.
 50 Volunteer Hours on MMG activities and projects.
-Volunteer Hours must include at least one shift at one of the MMG Farmers Markets and at least 18 hours at the Help Desk in the UCCE Office.
-(These 18 hours are scheduled on weekdays and are in addition to the Thursday classes.
-Twelve of these 18 hours are training sessions.)
+Volunteer Hours must include at least one shift at one of the MMG Farmers Markets, at least 6 hours at the UCCE Help Desk in the UCCE Office in Novato, and at least 4 hours in each of 3 other volunteer projects.
+(The 6 UCCE Help Desk hours are scheduled on weekdays and are in addition to the 12 hours of UCCE Help Desk training mentioned above.)

 b.
-Twelve Continuing Education Hours (CE).
-In addition to the training class attendance, after graduation, Trainees must complete 12 hours of CE as defined by MMG.
+Twelve Continuing Education (CE) Hours.
+In the year following graduation, Trainees must complete 12 hours of CE as defined by MMG.

-- To remain certified in each year after the first year, MMGs must provide a minimum of 25 hours of volunteer service on MMG activities and projects and 12 hours of CE as defined by MMG.
+- To remain certified each year after the first year, MMGs must complete a minimum of 25 hours of volunteer service on MMG activities and projects and 12 hours of CE as defined by MMG.

 |Selected applicant interviews|

-Completed online applications must be submitted by Friday, September 7, 2018.
-The link to the online Application is at the bottom of this page.
+Completed online applications must be submitted by Friday, September 6, 2019.
+Click here to complete the Marin Master Gardener Application.

-Candidates selected for interviews must come in-person (no phone interviews) to the UCCE Office (see address above) for a 15-minute interview on one of the following dates: October 3, 4, 5, 8, 9, 2018.
+Candidates selected for interviews must come in-person (no phone interviews) to the UCCE Office (see address above) for a 15-minute interview on one of the following dates: September 24, 26, October 7 or 8, 2019.
 Because of the number of applications received, we regret that we will not be able to accommodate or interview all that apply.
 We welcome re-application in subsequent years.